BradleyA/git-TEST-commit-automation/hooks/README.md

     git add sample.sh
     git commit -m 'First change to sample.sh'

 Two Static Analysis (SA) test cases were executed with one PASSing and the other ERRORing.
 The message from the ERROR, '.../TEST-git-commit/TEST/sample.sh/SA-shellcheck-001.expected was not found.
 Unable to compare shellcheck output.'
 This test case requires a SA-shellcheck-001.expected file so the test case can compare the expected output to SA-shellcheck-001.test-case-output file.
-Create an empty file because we want the expected output from shellcheck to be no errors.
+Create an empty file because we want the expected output from shellcheck to be with no errors.

 **Create an empty file, TEST/sample.sh/SA-shellcheck-001.expected**

     touch TEST/sample.sh/SA-shellcheck-001.expected  #  create empty SA-shellcheck-001.expected file
+    git add TEST/sample.sh/SA-shellcheck-001.expected  #  Include test case .expected output in Git repository git commit -m 'initial commit'

 **Make a change to sample.sh and run 'git add' and 'git commit'**

     vi sample.sh